chapter-three/php-gozer/README.md

 3. From a terminal cd to application/public and run `#php composer.phar update`

 ### Configuration
 Edit application/config/config.php as needed.
-Should be pretty self-explanitory.
+Should be pretty self-explanatory.

 ### Usage
+There are several example files included with the framework.
+Looking over those is probably the best way to learn how it works.

 #### Routing
 Routes are defined in application/config/routes.json using the following parameters: